-When you run a small retail shop, your customers are at the heart of every decision you make.
+When you run a small retail shop, customer services is at the heart of every decision you make.

 There might be a lot of debate surrounding ‘the customer is always right philosophy,’ but there is no debate about this: You need to provide truly excellent customer service to keep shoppers coming back.